-Approximately 83% of Distributions (by number of returnable Custody Asset lines per Client) have now been completed or instructed (including any associated CAI where relevant) and further Distributions continue to be instructed regularly.
+Approximately 84% of Distributions (by number of returnable Custody Asset lines per Client) have now been completed or instructed (including any associated CAI where relevant) and further Distributions continue to be instructed (although less regular than the previous period).

 CAI (being dividends, coupon payments or mandatory redemptions derived from Custody Assets) continues to be received by the JSAs in respect of Custody Assets that have not yet been Transferred or Distributed and where either a Transfer or Distribution has been instructed but the respective registrar or receiving broker has not yet updated the registered nominee responsible for receiving funds (e.g. from Reyker Nominees Limited to James Brearley Crest Nominees Limited).
 Such receipts continue to be segregated from cash held within the CMP and, in accordance with the Distribution Plan, periodically swept to the Nominated Brokers or otherwise Distributed to a Client's own choice of broker in parallel with their Custody Assets.